noibeu/sanity-plugin-vimeo-field/README.md

 ```

 Simply:
+1. Ensure you have Node.js ≥ 20
-1. Update your `sanity.config.ts` to import from `sanity-plugin-vimeo-field-v4`
+2. Update your `sanity.config.ts` to import from `sanity-plugin-vimeo-field-v4`
-2. Upgrade Sanity to v4
+3. Upgrade Sanity to v4
-3. Everything else works exactly the same!
+4. Everything else works exactly the same!

 ## License